Flag of Europe: Marian interpretation

-Adoption and usage
+History and usage

 The twelve-star "flag of Europe" was designed in 1950 and officially adopted by the Council of Europe in 1955.
 The same flag was adopted by the European Parliament in 1983.
 The European Council adopted it as an "emblem" for the European Communities in 1985.
 Its status in the European Communities was inherited by the European Union upon its formation in 1993.
 The proposal to adopt it as official flag of the European Union failed with the ratification of the European Constitution in 2005, and mention of all emblems suggesting statehood was removed from the Treaty of Lisbon of 2007, although sixteen member states signed a declaration supporting the continued use of the flag.
 In 2007, the European Parliament officially adopted the flag for its own use.